wikimedia/mediawiki-tools-cli/README.md

 Within the `~/go/src/gitlab.wikimedia.org/releng/cli` directory:

-You can install allo tools used by this repository using bingo.
+You can install all tools used by this repository using bingo.

 ```sh
 bingo get